Research data policy

 Authors should be aware that all material for which they retain the copyright will be published under the Creative Commons Attribution License (CC BY 4.0) and that they approve of this.

 The authors are responsible for securing the right to reproduce any material that has already been published or is copyrighted elsewhere.
-If such material is present within the manuscript, authors should provide proof that the owner has given consent for re-use.
-If necessary, certain content can be explicitly excluded from the Creative Commons License.
-In any case, proper attribution to the copyright holder should be provided.
+If such material is present within the manuscript, authors should provide proof that the owner has given consent for re-use and for publication under the CC BY license.
+Proper attribution to the copyright holder should be provided.

 Authors are encouraged to use open-source software to create figures and geographical maps (e.g. QGIS).
 If proprietary software is used (e.g. Google Maps, ArcGIS), the authors are responsible for checking if copyright applies to the output and if attribution is required.

 Tables that are part of the main text should be relevant for understanding the results of the study.
 Carefully consider the number and size of tables: having too many or too long tables is discouraged.
 Other tables with a more supportive role should be provided as supplementary files (e.g. tables related to the Material and methods, long lists of samples/species, GenBank accession numbers, plot characteristics, environmental variables).

 Tables and their captions should be provided in a single document in MS Word format (.doc or .docx) or Rich Text Format (.rtf).

 Figures that are part of the main text should be relevant for understanding the results of the study.
 Carefully consider the number of figures: having too many figures is discouraged.
 Other figures with a more supportive role should be provided as supplementary files (e.g. additional phylogenetic trees, elaborate maps with sampling locations, experimental design, additional statistics).